 "à la mode."

-We all know the pleasure of pie with a scoop of ice cream — it’s a common
+We all know the pleasure of pie with a scoop of ice cream — it’s a

-with a little nonfat plain yogurt on top instead.
+little nonfat plain yogurt on top instead.